 This approach has been adopted by a number of BDD-based decomposition algorithms [24, 25, 26, 27].
-In [28], a strategy telling which variables are more likely to be in a bound set is used to improve this.
-Stanion and Sechen [29] used cut to find quasi-algebraic decomposition of the form $f(X) = g(Y) \odot h(Z)$ , where " $\odot$ " is any binary Boolean operation and $|Y \cup Z| = k$ for some $k \ge 0$ .
-This type decomposition is often referred to as bi-decomposition [30, 31].
+Stanion and Sechen [28] used cut to find quasi-algebraic decomposition of the form $f(X) = g(Y) \odot h(Z)$, where " \odot " is any binary Boolean operation and $|Y \cup Z| = k$ for some $k \ge 0$.
+This type decomposition is often referred to as bi-decomposition [29, 30].

-BDD-based decomposition algorithms following cutstrategy proved to be orders of magnitude faster than those based on decomposition charts and cube representations.
+BDD-based decomposition algorithms following cut-strategy proved to be orders of magnitude faster than those based on decomposition charts and cube representations.
 However, they require reordering of variables of BDD to move the variables on the top or to check bi-decompositions for partitionings which are not consistent with the variable order.
 As an alternative, a number of methods use the fact that BDDs themselves are a decomposed representation of the function and exploit the structure of BDDs, rather than cut, to find disjoint decompositions.
-Karplus [32] extended the classical concept of dominator on graphs [33] to 0,1-dominators on BDDs.
+Karplus [31] extended the classical concept of dominator on graphs [32] to 0,1dominators on BDDs.
 A node v is a 1-dominator (0-dominator) if every path from the root to one (zero) terminal node contains v.
 If v is a 1-dominator, then the function represented by the BDD possesses a conjunctive (AND) decomposition.
 If v is a 0-dominator, then the function can be decomposed disjunctively (OR).
-This idea was extended by Yang et al [34] to XOR-type decompositions and to more general type of dominators.
-Minato and De Micheli [14] presented an algorithm which computes disjoint decompositions by generating irreducible sum-of-product for the function from its BDD and applying factorization.
-In [35], Sasao presented a method to reduce the search space for decompositions using BDDs and look-up tables.
-The algorithm of Bertacco and Damiani [13] makes a single traversal of the BDD to identify the decomposition of the co-factors and then combine them to obtain the decomposition for the entire function.
-The algorithm is impressively fast; however, as Sasao has observed in [36], it fails to compute some of the disjoint decompositions.
-This problem was corrected by Matsunaga [15], who added the missing cases in [13] allowing to treat the OR/XOR functions correctly.
-The algorithm [15] appears to be the fastest of existing exact algorithms for finding all disjoint decompositions.
+This idea was extended by Yang et al [33] to XOR-type decompositions and to more general type of dominators.
+Minato and De Micheli [13] presented an algorithm which computes disjoint decompositions by generating irreducible sum-of-product for the function from its BDD and applying factorization.
+The algorithm of Bertacco and Damiani [12] makes a single traversal of the BDD to identify the decomposition of the co-factors and then combine them to obtain the decomposition for the entire function.
+The algorithm is impressively fast; however, as Sasao has observed in [34], it fails to compute some of the disjoint decompositions.
+This problem was corrected by Matsunaga [14], who added the missing cases in [12] allowing to treat the OR/XOR functions correctly.
+The algorithm [14] appears to be the fastest of existing exact algorithms for finding all disjoint decompositions.